-- b.
-At least 70% of the funds of the trusts are invested in real estate properties, or in the rights or credits referred to above, and the remainder is invested in Federal Government Securities registered in the National Securities Registry or in shares of debt-instrument mutual funds. - c.
+b.
+At least 70% of the funds of the trusts are invested in real estate properties, or in the rights or credits referred to above, and the remainder is invested in Federal Government Securities registered in the National Securities Registry or in shares of debt-instrument mutual funds.

+- c.
 The real estate properties that are constructed or acquired must be leased and not be sold for at least four years as of the conclusion of their construction or their acquisition.
-Real properties that are sold before said term has ended will not receive the preferential tax treatment at hand. - d.
-Trust shall be enrolled at the Registry of Trusts engaged in the acquisition and construction of real estate, pursuant to the general rules, issued by the Mexican Tax Administration Service.
-This requirement is deemed to be met when the relevant trust obtains a favourable ruling issued by the Mexican Tax Authorities, concerning the tax treatment applicable to such Trust, among other requirements.
+Real properties that are sold before the said term has ended will not receive the preferential tax treatment at hand. - d.
+The trust shall be enrolled at the Registry of Trusts engaged in the acquisition and construction of real estate, pursuant to the general rules issued by the Mexican Tax Administration Service.
+This requirement is deemed to be met when the relevant trust obtains a favourable ruling issued by the Mexican Tax Authorities concerning the tax treatment applicable to such trust, among others requirements.

-Mexican legal and tax provisions do not establish any limits relating to the initial capital of FIBRAS but it is natural that a substantial amount of capital will be required for its operation.
-It is also important to note that Mexico has enacted thin capitalisation rules, which will be explained hereinafter.
+Mexican legal and tax provisions do not establish any limits relating to the initial capital of FIBRAS, but it is natural that a substantial amount of capital will be required for its operation.
+It is also important to note that Mexico has enacted thin capitalisation rules which will be explained hereinafter.

 c.
-Certificate Holder Requirements / Listing Requirement
+Certificate holder requirements/listing requirement

-Certificate Holder Requirements Listing Requirement Solely for Private FIBRAS.
-At least ten investors who are unrelated parties.
-Each investor may not hold more than 20% of the certificates.
-None
+Certificate holder requirements Listing requirement Solely for Private FIBRAS At least ten investors who are unrelated parties Each investor may not hold more than 20% of the certificates None

-Certificate Holder requirements
+Certificate holder requirements

-The trustee in a FIBRA is required to issue certificates to the investors for the assets in the trust, which must be placed in Mexico either among general investing public; or in the alternative, which must be acquired by at least ten non-related investors, none of which may individually own more than 20% of all of the investment certificates issued.
+The trustee in a FIBRA is required to issue certificates to the investors for the assets in the trust, which must be placed in Mexico either among general investing public or alternatively be acquired by at least ten non-related investors, none of which may individually own more than 20% of all of the investment certificates issued.